The Halal Snack Pack Appreciation Society in Australia

 According to Luke Eagles, Ryan Durrington, Kevin Yumul, Tahmid Nurullah, and Bryan Butterfield, a good snack pack needs three things: halal meat (meat that is allowed under Islamic law), golden brown chips (chips that are crispy and crunchy), and the perfect mix of sauces.

 As for the importance of the halal aspect of the boxes, the group has their reasoning.
 “All of us have friends of Islamic faith, along with friends of many other religious backgrounds.
-Halal certification is important to the context of snack packs.
-As snack packs are traditionally served in establishments owned by business owners of Turkish and Middle Eastern heritage, it’s important to recognize and appreciate their cultural practices,” they told BuzzFeed Life.
+Halal certification is important in the context of snack packs.

 According to five people in their 20s, cheese is a popular food.
 However, lettuce and other vegetables have been criticized.